 One in six OFH clients are AGE 60 or older

 That’s more than 40,000 seniors in southwest Missouri who struggle with the complex issue of hunger.
-Food insecurity is most prevalent in seniors who are women, widows—or those who are divorced, separated or never married—minorities, those living alone and those older than age 85.
+Food insecurity is most prevalent in seniors who are women, widows — or those who are divorced, separated or never married — minorities, those living alone and those older than age 85.
 Unfortunately, the need for emergency food assistance among seniors is expected to rise as baby boomers become older.
-And oftentimes, transportation barriers and physical limitations prevent low-income seniors from visiting an OFH member food pantry or site.
+And oftentimes, transportation barriers and physical limitations prevent low-income seniors from visiting a Food Bank member food pantry or site.

 Pride is another limitation Ozarks Food Harvest works to overcome with senior clients in its network.
 Serving at-risk seniors at a comfortable location, specifically targeting this age group, The Food Bank attempts to overcome any embarrassment associated with charitable assistance.
 You can help Ozarks Food Harvest supply meals or groceries for seniors so they will no longer be forced to choose between prescriptions, heating or cooling and food.

 Kids experiencing hunger are less likely to excel academically and socially.

 The slow economic recovery increases challenges for Ozarks families.

 Low-income area seniors age 60 and older are forced to make tough choices.

 Although food insecurity affects people of all ages, seniors are particularly vulnerable because they have unique nutritional needs related to aging and medical conditions.
 Many end up forgoing the foods they need to stay healthy.
 The Spotlight on Senior Health: Adverse Health Outcomes of Food Insecure Older Americans report found that these seniors are more likely to have a lower nutrient intake and be at a higher risk for chronic health conditions and depression.
 Can you help America’s Greatest Generation?Donate in honor of a loved one